 Let’s look at the metals in this article.
-How do we relic metal guitar parts so that the look authentic and not something that looks like it was recovered off the bottom of the ocean!
+How do we relic metal guitar parts so that they look authentic for your relic guitar project and not something that looks like it was recovered off the bottom of the ocean!

 **Warning: This should be done by an adult or someone who has prior experience using acids.
 Always wear gloves and a mask to protect yourself!